UK Jewish Film Festival: History

 In 1997 Judy Ironside founded the Brighton Jewish Film Festival.
 Her principal motivation to create the festival was to promote respect and understanding about Jewish cultures worldwide.
-The Festival became a national event in 2003 and was renamed the UK Jewish Film Festival.
+The festival became a national event in 2003 and was renamed the UK Jewish Film Festival.
 Over the years, the organisation developed a wide variety of film-based activities and collaborations that were offered year round.
 In 2011 it was renamed UK Jewish Film to recognise its all year round activity.
-In 2015 Michael Etherton was appointed as Chief Executive of UK Jewish Film.
+In 2015 Michael Etherton was appointed as chief executive of UK Jewish Film.
 He focused on increasing the profile and reach of the organisation as well as on supporting new creative talent through a new FilmLab programme and the creation of Film Festival Jury Awards.
 He expanded the year-round cinema programme through partnerships with key venues in London, Manchester and Glasgow, developed a year-round education programme for young people, and improved the organisation's film industry profile including through the new UK Jewish Film Festival Jury Awards.
+In 2021 he founded the UK Jewish Film Short Doc Fund, which commissions 5 five-minute documentary films each year reflecting different aspects of contemporary British-Jewish life.
+The five commissioned films are premiered at the annual UK Jewish Film Festival.
+In 2024 the fund was renamed the Dangoor UKJF Short Doc Fund.

 1997

 The first UK Jewish Film Festival took place in Brighton from 8 to 16 November 1997, with tickets available for £4.
-Along with screening various films and documentaries, the Festival showcased a number of workshops and exhibitions, including an introduction to film-making, a photographic exhibition of Jewish weddings and a pre-Chanukah arts and craft class for children.
+Along with screening various films and documentaries, the festival showcased a number of workshops and exhibitions, including an introduction to film-making, a photographic exhibition of Jewish weddings and a pre-Chanukah arts and craft class for children.
 Holocaust Day was also remembered on 10 November; the day of events was attended by more than 180 children and included a screening of the film Understanding the Holocaust and a talk by a Holocaust survivor.

 1998

 The second Brighton Jewish Film Festival ran from 14 to 22 November 1998.
 It opened with the Israeli/Swiss film The Dybbuk of the Holy Apple Field and marked Israel's 50th anniversary with a selection of films on Israeli life called "Israel at 50".
-The Festival also screened its first gay film, Rosalind Haver's Oy Gay, a documentary on gay Jewish life in Britain.
+The festival also screened its first gay film, Rosalind Haver's Oy Gay, a documentary on gay Jewish life in Britain.
 Film director Férid Boughedir was a special guest at the Festival and, in the first of UKJFF's annual Celebrity Interview series, Sir Sydney Samuelson interviewed film director Lewis Gilbert.